towolf/towolf.github.com/docs/PsychHardware/PsychRTBox.markdown

 handle = PsychRTBox\('Open' \[, deviceID\] \[, skipSync=0\]\);
-\-\- Try to open a connected RTBox, return a device handle 'handle' to it on success.
+-- Try to open a connected RTBox, return a device handle 'handle' to it on success.
 The handle can be used in all further subcommands to refer to the box.
-By default, all USB ports \(or rather USB\-Serial ports\) are scanned for a connected RTBox and the driver will connect to the first box found.
+By default, all USB ports \(or rather USB-Serial ports\) are scanned for a connected RTBox and the driver will connect to the first box found.
 Alternatively you can specify which box to use via the optional 'deviceID' namestring.
-This can be either the name of a box, or the name of the USB\-Serial port to which the box is connected.
+This can be either the name of a box, or the name of the USB-Serial port to which the box is connected.
 This way you can avoid scanning of all ports and disambiguate in case multiple boxes are connected to your computer.